zmmaj/pauk/README.md

-Add inside "pauk",  -> compile.. from tereminal run: pauk page.html  type  enter. you need to have installed in SrBin OS ( or Helen OS -> dificult but possible): mbedtls, quickJS, LUA, JSON.  as libraries.
+Add inside "pauk",  -> compile.. from tereminal run: pauk page.html  type  enter. you need to have installed in SrBin OS ( or Helen OS -> dificult but possible):
+latest: LEXBOR (for parsing) , mbedtls( https connection) , quickJS, LUA, JSON.  as libraries.